kaleidos-ventures/taiga-resources/content/extend/how-can-i-contribute.md

 All of these ways may affect the API, the UI, language localization... or other parts of Taiga.
 There isn't a single way to contribute, and we'll be happy to help you with your contributions.

-Big features are also welcome but if you want to see your contributions included in Taiga codebase we strongly recommend you start by initiating a chat through our [mailing list](https://groups.google.co.uk/d/forum/taigaio).
+Big features are also welcome but if you want to see your contributions included in Taiga codebase we strongly recommend you [create an issue in Taiga](https://tree.taiga.io/project/taiga/issues).

 ## Developer Certificate of Origin + License